20240603

 Chinese human-rights activists featured in documentarian Ben Klein's "The Exiles" respond to the Anthem Film Festival audience at FreedomFest

-Chinese human-rights activists Mr. Fengsuo Zhou and Ms. Li Schoolland addressed the Anthem Film Fest last July, after documentarian Ben Klein's "The Exiles" was screened, concomitant to FreedomFest.
-The "exiles" from the CCP their shared experiences and insights from the Chinese democracy movement leading up to the Tiananmen Square massacre in 1989.
+In a post-screening panel joined by The Exiles' documentarian Ben Klein, exiled Chinese human-rights activists Mr. Fengsuo Zhou and Mrs. Li Zhao Schoolland shared experiences and insights from the Chinese democracy movement leading up to the Tiananmen Square massacre in 1989.

 They discussed the importance of recognizing individual identity within the Chinese community, the connection between the 1989 protests and current resistance in China, and their efforts to support political prisoners.
-Zhou also shared stories of dissidents who have been separated from their loved ones for decades due to their activism.
+Mr. Zhou also shared stories of dissidents who have been separated from their loved ones for decades due to their activism.
 The speakers emphasized the need for financial support and media awareness to help political prisoners survive and potentially secure their early release.

-• 00:00:00 In this section of the YouTube video titled "The (CCP) Exiles" at Anthem Film FreedomFest '23, Fengsuo Zhou and Ms. Li Schoolland share their experiences during the Chinese democracy movement leading up to the Tiananmen Square massacre in 1989.
-Fengsuo Zhou, a student leader, recounts watching his classmates die on the streets and being surprised to find himself on the Chinese government's most wanted list.
+• 00:00:00 In this section of the video titled "The (CCP) Exiles" at Anthem Film FreedomFest '23, Fengsuo Zhou and Mrs. Li Schoolland share their experiences during the Chinese democracy movement leading up to the Tiananmen Square massacre in 1989.
+Fengsuo Zhou, formerly a student leader, recounts watching his classmates die on the streets and being surprised to find himself on the Chinese government's most wanted list.
 He felt proud of his new identity as the voice of the movement and was the first to arrive and last to leave Tiananmen Square during this historic time.
 The courage and dignity displayed by the Chinese people during this period shocked the world, and voices were heard for the first time from their own hearts.

 • 00:05:00 In this section they discuss the importance of recognizing individual identity within the Chinese community despite widespread indoctrination.
 Zhou shares his experience of the US government's complicity in the Tiananmen Square massacre, as former President Bush sent a special envoy to comfort the Chinese government leader, D, acknowledging guilt and collusion.
 This year, the Biden administration sent a high-ranking official to Beijing on the anniversary without mentioning human rights, normalizing the massacre.
 Zhou condemned this and was censored in both Chinese and English media, but Reuters reported on his comments.
 The documentary also highlights a message of hope, as one of the main characters, the founder of a famous Chinese private company, started a protest on Suon Bridge last year, which lasted only 30 minutes but was broadcasted worldwide, demonstrating the power of individual action.